cminers/braiins-os/docs/firmware.md

 ### fpga

 This partition contains the programming information (bitstream) for an FPGA.
 There are actually two partitions.
 Only one partition is active at a time.
-This partition always contains the latest released version of bitstream and is used during auto recovery process.
+This partition always contains the latest released version of bitstream and is used during the auto-recovery process.

 ### uboot_env

-This partition contains U-Boot redundant environment.
+This partition contains a U-Boot redundant environment.
 This configuration uses two environments.
 When the second environment gets corrupted, U-Boot tries to recover data from the first one.
 Linux U-Boot firmware tools (*fw_printenv*, *fw_setenv*) have to be configured in *fw_env.config* as follows:

 ```
 # MTD device name   Device offset   Env. size   Flash sector size